Janina L. Selzer, Ph.D.

 After growing up in Stuttgart, Germany, Selzer received her BA in Politics, Psychology, and Sociology from the University of Cambridge, UK, in 2015.
 In 2016 she graduated with an MA in the Social Sciences from the University of Chicago.
 Her MA thesis, an urban ethnography of a demographically diverse neighborhood, analyzed the reproduction of racial inequalities through everyday boundary-work by residents.

 In 2017, Selzer joined the Graduate Center, CUNY.
 Her dissertation, a comparative, multi-methods study of Iraqi refugees in Bielefeld, Germany, and Detroit, Michigan, investigates the ways in which forcibly displaced individuals develop a sense of belonging in postindustrial cities.
 As a critical sociologist, her research consciously foregrounds the voices of marginalized communities, centres the emotional experiences of her research subjects, and continuously questions underlying theoretical assumptions.
 Selzer earned her Ph.D. in 2023.
+Her book BE:LONGING based on her dissertation research is under contract at NYU Press.

 Additionally, Selzer completed a project on the active role that some German feminists played in the normalization of racism and nationalism in the wake of the 2015 New Year's Eve celebrations in Cologne.
 Her findings were published in Ethnic and Racial Studies.
 The project was supported by a Graduate Center Travel Award, which allowed her to present some preliminary findings at the 2018 Transatlantic Summer Workshop at the Ruhr Universität in Bochum, Germany.
-In the fall of 2019, she completed the data analysis with the help of a student fellowship from the Advanced Research Collaborative
+In the fall of 2019, she completed the data analysis with the help of a student fellowship from the Advanced Research Collaborative.

 Selzer has taught undergraduate courses at Hunter College, CUNY, including Social Statistics and The Sociology of New York City.
 To help students connect more abstract concepts to empirical examples, she made use of New York’s rich history and took the city as an urban laboratory to expose students to a wide variety of sociological perspectives.